Click to jump to the relevant section.

 Section G. TREASURER

-The Treasurer shall have charge and custody of, and be responsible for, all funds and deposit all such funds in the name of the association.
+The Treasurer shall have charge and custody of, and be responsible for, all funds and deposit all such funds in the name of the Association.
 Receive and give receipts for monies due and payable to the association from any source whatsoever.
-Disburse, or cause to be disbursed, the funds of the association, as directed, taking proper vouchers for such disbursements.
+Disburse, or cause to be disbursed, the funds of the Association, as directed, taking proper vouchers for such disbursements.
 Keep and maintain adequate and correct accounts of the properties and business transactions.
 Exhibit at all reasonable times the books of accounts and financial records count and financial records to the Executive Committee.
-Render to the President, whenever requested, an account of any or all of his/ her transactions as Treasurer and of the financial condition of the association.
+Render to the President, whenever requested, an account of any or all of his/ her transactions as Treasurer and of the financial condition of the Association.
 Prepare the financial statements to be included in any required reports.
 He/she shall submit his/her records for audit by December 15th of each year.
-He/she shall be one of the endorsers of all checks involving the disbursements of association funds.
-In general, perform all duties incident to the Office of Treasurer and such other duties as may be required by law, by the Articles of Incorporation of the association, or by these Bylaws.
+He/she shall be one of the endorsers of all checks involving the disbursement of association funds.
+In general, perform all duties incident to the Office of Treasurer and such other duties as may be required by law, by the Articles of Incorporation of the Association, or by these Bylaws.

 Section H. SERGEANT-AT-ARMS